• Turkish

 Assessment Methods

-2) reviews anthropological literature on culture and gender
+3. Examines anthropological sources on culture and gender.

-3) analyzes theoretical frameworks and approaches of gender
+4. Examines theoretical frameworks and approaches to gender.

 Course Flow